RENCI-NRIG/x-cite/theme4/XS100/data-collection.md

 <img src="./xs100-figures/xcite-overview-controls.png" alt="controls" width="500"/>

-*insert image of "station computer" connected to "controls racks" connected to "experimental hutch" connected to DAQ and File system and Compute Farm - this time the image is highlighting the connections to the hardware pieces*

 #### Controls Software

-ADD: Preamble here about controls software-  Include the difference between SPEC and EPICS.
-You can control Epics Devices from SPEC.
+There are many controls languages and strategies across the lab.
+The two most common cases are **SPEC** and **EPICS** which will briefly be introduced here.
+Python-based controls are also very common.

 **SPEC**

-Introduce SPEC as the main controls for many beamlines.
-Give examples of standard SPEC commands that will be used.
+SPEC is a language, loosely based on C, used for instrument control and data acquisition at many synchrotrons.

+When using spec, you will interact with a SPEC terminal and run a combination of “standard” SPEC commands and/or a series of compiled programs for your technique

 Importantly, only ever use SPEC or edit Macros with the explicit permission of your staff scientist.
 This may vary from beamline to beamline
 SPEC commands continued.

-*mention spec built in functionality & spec.log files*

-*insert gif/video screen grab of operating SPEC*
+Below is a video of a SPEC command window with built-in and custom macros.

+<video controls> <source src="./xs100-figures/XCITE_SPEC.mov" type="video/mp4"></video>

 **EPICS**

-ADD: Epics will cover drivers and PVs.

-Introduce EPICS as the drivers for many of the detectors and instrumentation in the lab Show example of EPICS drivers.
-You may or may not be expected to interact with these drivers at your beamline
+EPICS is a set of software tools and applications which provide a software infrastructure for use in building distributed control systems to operate devices

+Many of the devices at CHESS leverage EPICS drivers for operation EPICS PVs (process variables) are commonly used for signal monitoring and metadata/data logging.

 Many important metadata signals can also be tracked using "EPICS PVs."
-While many of these PVs are used throughout data collection, they can also be an important part of data monitoring.
+While many of these PVs (process variables) are used throughout data collection, they can also be an important part of data monitoring.
 Your beamline scientist may have you observe the monitoring page depending on your experiments sensitivity to certain signals to monitor specific station signals (link to signals.chess.cornell.edu).

-*insert image of an epics MEDM for detector example*
+An Epics MEDM (Motif Editor and Display Manager) Screen for a Detector is shown in the annotated station view.

 **PYMCA**

-*insert image of pymca* A common GUI used at the beamline is the PyMCA GUI.
+A common GUI used at the beamline is the PyMCA GUI.
 In addition to it's original use for XRF, this GUI can be used to load in spec.log data and plot the counters at your beamline.

-*gif/video of opening a spec.log, plotting counters, and fitting a function to the plot*

 **Python, MATLAB, etc.**